The Seeds: Recordings and TV appearances

-Dissolution and reformation
+Dissolution and reformations

 After the dissolution of the Seeds, Sky Saxon joined the Yahowha religious group, inspired by their leader Father Yod.
 Although a member of the Source Family for several years, Saxon did not participate in any of the albums released by Yahowha 13 in the mid-1970s.
-He does appear on the "Golden Sunrise" album by Fire Water Air, which was a Yahowha 13 offshoot, and later recorded the "Yod Ship Suite" album in memory of the deceased Father Yod.
-In the 1970s, Saxon also released the solo LPs "Lovers Cosmic Voyage" (credited to Sunlight) and "Live at the Orpheum" credited to Sunlight Rainbow.
+He does appear on the Golden Sunrise album by Fire Water Air, which was a Yahowha 13 offshoot, and later recorded the Yod Ship Suite album in memory of the deceased Father Yod.
+In the 1970s, Saxon also released the solo LPs Lovers Cosmic Voyage (credited to Sunlight) and Live at the Orpheum credited to Sunlight Rainbow.
 In the 1980s, Saxon collaborated with several bands—including Redd Kross and The Chesterfield Kings—before reforming the original Seeds in 1989 to headline "The Summer of Love Tour", along with Big Brother and the Holding Company, Arthur Lee and Love, The Music Machine, and The Strawberry Alarm Clock.

-The Seeds remained dormant again until 2003, when Saxon reformed them with original guitarist Jan Savage and newcomers Rik Collins on bass, Mark Bellgraph on guitar, and Dave Klein on keyboards and Justin Polimeni on Drums.
-This new version of the Seeds went through several incarnations, with Savage departing midway through their 2003 European tour due to his health.
-Saxon remained the only original member of the Seeds, which continued to tour Europe and the United States.
+The Seeds remained dormant again until 2003, when Rik Collins persuaded Saxon to reform the group with original guitarist Jan Savage and newcomers Collins on bass, Mark Bellgraph on guitar, Dave Klein on keyboards and Justin Polimeni on drums.
+This iteration of the Seeds went through several incarnations, with Savage departing midway through their 2003 European tour due to his health.
+Saxon remained the only original member, and with several different sets of musicians continued to tour Europe and the United States.

 Saxon died on June 25, 2009, of heart and kidney failure.
 The Seeds' original drummer, Rick Andridge, died in 2011.
 Jan Savage died on August 5, 2020, aged 77.

+In June 2017, a "reunited version" of the band (with founding member Daryl Hooper and late period Seeds drummer Don Boomer, along with Paul Kopf on lead vocals and Seeds archivist Alec Palao on bass) gave their first performance after a viewing of the Seeds documentary The Seeds: Pushin' Too Hard at the Center for the Arts in Grass Valley, California.
+Hooper's Seeds continue to tour and now incorporate Mark Bellgraph and Justin Smith from Saxon’s 2000s-era band.
+In 2021, the current line-up of the band released a single, "Butterfly Child" / "Vampire".

+Style

+The band's early material has been described as "straight up garage rock."
+Later output, such as 1967's Future, was described as having a psychedelic rock sound.